Net Worth: Killington Elementary School students raise money for playground

 “(Now) we have magnets that we can put together, plastic straws, Legos and keva planks: wooden planks that you can put together to do really cool engineering projects,” said student Elle Molalley.

-Together, the students have already raised more than $551 dollars from the sale of all of their crafts from the market, which took place every day last week, and the entrepreneurs are now taking special orders.
+Together, the students have already raised more than $551 from the sale of all of their crafts from the market, which took place every day for a week, and the entrepreneurs are now taking special orders.

 “The makerspace is a dedicated area, where you can put all your imagination and make cool, creative, objects,” said class president Ali Daigle.
 “With the school store, we made sure everyone had a part in this.
 You could design whatever you want.”